(833) 262-7801

 Preventative maintenance is the theory and practice of monitoring the condition of a vehicle and making necessary repairs before an issue spreads to other systems.

 As the name suggests, preventative maintenance seeks to prevent the catastrophic — and more expensive — damage that can sideline a vehicle for days or even weeks.
-It basically comes down to spending a little now so you don’t have to spend a lot later.
+It basically comes down to spending a little now so the business doesn’t have to spend a lot later.

 In many cases, preventative maintenance involves a lot of small checkups performed on a regular basis that keep the vehicle in good working order.
 That’s where the preventative maintenance checklist (or PMC for short) comes into play.